 Michael Burleigh is a historian and commentator.
 His books include the best-selling The Third Reich: A New History; Small Wars, Far Away Places: The Genesis of the Modern World 1945–65, which was long-listed for the 2014 Samuel Johnson Prize which he won in 2001, and The Best of Times, The Worst of Times: A History of Now.
-His latest book, Populism: Before and After the Pandemic was published in February 2021.
-In May 2021 his book Day of The Assassins: A History of Political Murder will be published.
+His book, Populism: Before and After the Pandemic was published in February 2021 and Day of The Assassins: A History of Political Murder was published in May 2021.

 He has also been active in bringing history to television audiences and won the British Film Institute Award for Archival Achievement.
-He writes regularly for the The Times, Daily Mail and Mail on Sunday on international affairs.
+He writes regularly for The Times, Daily Mail and Mail on Sunday on international affairs.

 A Professor of Modern History, Michael was the first appointed Engelsberg Chair in History and International Relations at LSE IDEAS, an annual distinguished visiting professorship, delivering public lectures to LSE's foreign policy think tank.